Go

 leaders, driving off without adult supervision for the first time on this

 world.
 Rifkin sang.
 Zither prayed.
-Rezwit seemed to be laughing
+Rezwit seemed to be laughing hysterically

-hysterically to himself.
-Down
+to himself.
+Down below, as the

-and then Zither drove a short distance from the ship and parked.
-The last one to exit the
+drove a short distance from the ship and parked.
+The last one to exit the decontamination chamber was the

-decontamination chamber was the professor, himself, who took much longer this time to make his way on
+longer this time to make his way on foot down the ramp.

 As